dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/index.md

 ### No asynchronous logger methods

 Logging should be so fast that it isn't worth the performance cost of asynchronous code.
-If your logging data store is slow, don't write to it directly.
-Consider writing the log messages to a fast store initially, then move them to the slow store later.
-For example, if you're logging to SQL Server, you don't want to do that directly in a `Log` method, since the `Log` methods are synchronous.
+If a logging data store is slow, don't write to it directly.
+Consider writing the log messages to a fast store initially, then moving them to the slow store later.
+For example, when logging to SQL Server, don't do so directly in a `Log` method, since the `Log` methods are synchronous.
 Instead, synchronously add log messages to an in-memory queue and have a background worker pull the messages out of the queue to do the asynchronous work of pushing data to SQL Server.
 For more information, see [this](https://github.com/dotnet/AspNetCore.Docs/issues/11801) GitHub issue.

 <a name="clib"></a>